 Dr. Nichtberger is a serial entrepreneur with 25 years of healthcare industry experience focused on developing and commercializing breakthrough medical advances.
 He is chairman and founding CEO of Cabaletta Bio (CABA: Nasdaq) and managing partner of GBF, LLC investing and providing advisory services to healthcare companies, investors, and leading academic scientists to maximize the value of breakthrough advances.
-He is also a board member (previously founding chairman and CEO) of ControlRad.
 As adjunct professor at the Wharton School, he leads the Life Sciences & Management capstone course on healthcare company formation, financing, and leadership.

 From 2004 - 2011, he was the founding CEO of Tengion, advancing novel regenerative medicine products from early stage research to late stage clinical trials with a focus on urologic, oncologic, and renal diseases.
 During his tenure, the company raised $230MM (including an IPO) from leading public and venture investors, as well as strategic investments from J&J and Medtronic.
 Novel regulatory approaches, manufacturing facilities, and clinical pathways were created and agreed with FDA under his leadership.